sdiehl/wiwinwlh/tutorial.md

 Haskellers espouse philosophies about it being an inspiration for certain abstractions, but most do not.

-Some understanding of abstract algebra, conventions for discussing algebraic structures and equation reasoning with laws are essential to modern Haskell and we will discuss these leading up to some basic category theory.
+Some understanding of abstract algebra, and conventions for discussing algebraic structures and equation reasoning with laws are essential to modern Haskell and we will discuss these leading up to some basic category theory.